Discover Maria Sigma Read more [...]

-I live in Farnham with my beautiful chaotic brood comprising of Ed aka Mr Botanical Tales, my two wildling sons Henry and Arlo and mother and daughter shit-zu/maltese dogs Tina and Panda.
+I live with my beautiful chaotic brood comprising of Ed aka Mr Botanical Tales, my two wildling sons Henry and Arlo and mother and daughter shit-zu/maltese dogs Tina and Panda.

 Botanical Tales began as my creative outlet when I was on maternity leave from the day job with baby Arlo.
 My love of all things floral and seasonal is not a new thing though, for as long as I can remember I have enjoyed gardening and crafting.
 I have vivid memories of my 96 year old grandmas traditional English garden in the heart of Norfolk.
 Visions of her pottering about in the flowers beds and tending to her seedlings in her greenhouse of dreams, a hexagonal wooden and glass structure that I still dream of now.
 And many a Saturday as a child were spent visiting garden centres with my mum before heading home to plant and nurture our purchases.

 I am lucky to have a small but perfectly sized town garden with an allotment a five minute cycle away.
 This is where I grow all my flowers and vegetables which I then either preserve for future use or make things for others to enjoy.